-What is kinbaku?
-Where did it come from?
-While the origins of Japanese rope bondage are often discussed and debated among practitioners and enthusiasts, one of the notable challenges in answering these questions definitively is how much of shibari history is found in oral tradition.
+The origins of Japanese rope bondage specifically are often discussed and debated among practitioners and enthusiasts; some claim shibari is an “ancient art” rooted in the martial bindings of hojojutsu and even earlier rope usage in Japanese culture, while others prefer to center the work of SM magazines and sex workers in the postwar era as the starting point for shibari as we know it today.
+The truth lands somewhere in the compromise of these stories – one of the notable challenges in answering these questions definitively is how much of shibari history is found in oral tradition.
 With that said, one thing that most seem to agree on is the role that artist Seiu Ito played in history as the “father of modern kinbaku”.

 The details of his adolescence are filled with changes in career and location; apprenticing for an ivory carver, then quitting to pursue painting, moving to Kyoto, and then back to Tokyo.
 He was married through an arranged meeting to the younger sister of painter Terunobu Tamaki’s wife, and was employed in Tokyo as an artist, journalist, and theater critic, making much of his income from commissions and illustrations.